jessepav/lacygoill-wiki-backup/shell/script.md

 # Why should I avoid including a shell variable inside the format passed to `$ printf`?

-The variable  will be  evaluated by  the shell, *before*  `$ printf`  parses the format to replace the specifiers such as `%s`.
+The  variable will  be evaluated  by the  shell *before*  `$ printf`  parses the format to replace the specifiers such as `%s`.
-So, if the  value contains sth like `%s`,  `$ printf` will parse it  as a format specifier, which may be unexpected (i.e. you probably want it to be left alone).
+So, if the  value contains sth like `%s`,  `$ printf` will parse it  as a format specifier, which may be unexpected; you probably want it to be printed verbatim.

     $ coverage='96%'

-    # ✘
+    ✘
     $ printf "Unit test coverage: $coverage\n"
     printf: %\n: invalid directive~
     Unit test coverage: 96%~

-    # ✔
+    ✔
     $ printf "Unit test coverage: %s\n" "$coverage" Unit test coverage: 96%~